By R.Davies, PhD・Nutrition

 So, despite the positive effects on your body weight and health, fasting doesn’t lower your cortisol.
 In fact, skipping meals or one-off fasts will actually increase your cortisol by tanking your blood sugar levels.

-You can see from the (extensive) list above why you are better off targeting a well-rounded, nutrient-rich diet to start with, like the Mediterranean diet.
-Eggs and enough high-quality proteins will supply amino acids.
+You can see from the list of nutrients above why you are better off targeting a well-rounded, nutrient-rich diet to start with.
+The Mediterranean diet is a good place to start.
+Eating enough eggs, dairy, and other high-quality proteins will supply all the amino acids you need.

 Likely yes.
-Skipping breakfast will extend your overnight fast and keep your cortisol levels higher until you eat next.
-A whole food, containing carbohydrates, proteins and fat, should lower your cortisol awaking response.
+Skipping breakfast will extend your overnight fast and keep your cortisol levels higher until you eat.
+A whole food breakfast, containing carbohydrates, proteins and fat, should lower your cortisol awakening response quicker.

 Yes.
 After you wake up, your cortisol levels spike and then drop throughout the day.
-Caffeine pauses this decline or possibly increases it.
+Caffeine pauses this decline or possibly increases your cortisol levels.
 Avoid caffeine to keep your cortisol low.

 Possibly.
 Although it seems to decrease stress levels, it does not consistently lower cortisol levels across different studies.
 Research is ongoing on this supplement.